Eriogonum strictum

 Eriogonum strictum is a species of wild buckwheat known by the common name Blue Mountain buckwheat.
 It is a common plant of western North America from northern California to British Columbia where it is found along rocky slopes and scrubland.
 It flowers early in the summer.

 Description

 A perennial herb, the plant forms leaf mats up to 40 centimeters wide and many branches with erect inflorescences on stems ranging from 10 to 35 cm in height.
-The woolly, oval-shaped leaves near the base are one to four centimeters long.
+The woolly, oval-shaped leaves grow from near the base and are one to four centimeters long.
+They are usually held vertically on a long petiole and often appear silvery in color due to the dense woolly hairs.

-The slender inflorescence stalks are naked but usually woolly and produce flower clusters at the top.
-The flowers are pale yellow, and darken to reddish or orange.
+The slender inflorescence stalks are woolly and produce flower clusters at the top.
+The flowers are cream to pale yellow, and darken to reddish or orange.